Louis Guilloux: Life and work

 Guilloux's father was a shoemaker and socialist activist, a background that Guilloux describes in his first book La Maison du Peuple (The House of the People), which centres on the struggles of a shoemaker called Quéré as seen through the eyes of his young son.
 The story describes how Quéré's idealistic political activism threatens his small business as he loses custom by pushing against ingrained conservatism.
 Nevertheless, he manages to build self-help cooperatives on the model of Proudhonism.

 In high school, Guilloux befriended the philosophy tutor Georges Palante, an anarchist thinker who later killed himself.
 Palante's despair inspired Guilloux to create the character of Cripure, the anguished anti-hero of Le Sang Noir (1935), which is considered his masterpiece.
 The name Cripure is a contraction of "Critique de la raison pure" (Critique of Pure Reason).
 He also commemorated his old tutor in a memoir.

-Before becoming a professional writer, literary translator and interpreter, Guilloux worked in various trades, including journalism.
-He was well known for his fluency in the English language.

 He married in 1924, and published La Maison du Peuple in 1927.

 The success of the book led to a long series of novels on socially committed themes, usually based in his native Brittany.
 His masterpiece Le Sang Noir was notable for its departure from his earlier, more straightforwardly socialist literature, since it contains elements of what was later associated with an existentialist or absurdist vision.
 It centres on the suicidal thoughts of the anti-hero, Cripure, who feels overwhelming disgust at humanity in the destructive circumstances of militarism during World War I. Contrasted with the figure of Cripure is the nominal hero, Lucien, who aspires to work for a better future.
 But the grotesque and self-excoriating visions of Cripure are repeatedly portrayed as more powerful and compelling than Lucien's idealism.
 The book was translated into English under the title Bitter Victory.